magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage.md

 Remote storage is available in version 2.4.2 and later only.
 See the [2.4.2 release notes]({{page.baseurl}}/release-notes/open-source-2-4-2.html).

 {:.bs-callout-info}
-Remote storage is not supported on Cloud Commerce environemnts.
+Remote storage is not supported on Cloud Commerce environments.

 ![schema image]